 Amazon QuickSight is known to provide cost-effective, fast, and interactive Business Intelligence for any enterprise.
 It is remarkably capable of handling multiple Big Data sources and performing smart Visualizations on them.
 This BI tool also optimizes productivity with features like interactive GUI with shared Visualizations.
-Here are a few advantages that make this tool an indispensable component of your workflow:
+Here are a few advantages that make AWS Quicksight an indispensable component of your workflow:

 - Data Source Compatibility: Data source entities can either be CSV files, SaaS data sources, file sources, or relational data sources like Amazon Athena, Amazon Redshift, etc. Any other data sources are often accessed by either linking them or importing them through supported ones.